 “justice is to be found only as between equals in power.
 As for the rest, the strong do as they will and the weak suffer as they must”.

 Some historians claim Julius Caesar could, by today’s standards, be tried as a war criminal.
 His brutal total massacre of the Germanic tribes in 55 BC in the Netherlands constitutes genocide as he ordered his soldiers to kill all men, women and children.

 During the Civil War, General William Tecumseh Sherman, who set fire to Atlanta, believed he was entitled to do anything in pursuit of victory, because he was fighting against an enemy that had begun an unjust war.

 Treaty of Westphalia #

-European settlements of 1648, which brought to an end the Eighty Years’ War between Spain and the Dutch and the German phase of the Thirty Years’ War.
+European settlements of 1648, which brought to an end the Eighty Years’ War between Spain and the Dutch and the German phase of the Thirty Years’ War (Often called the European religious wars).
 The peace was negotiated, from 1644 and signed on January 30, 1648.

 Some scholars of international relations credit the treaties with providing the foundation of the modern state system and articulating the concept of territorial sovereignty.

 The nation state grew out of the Treaty of Westphalia, the war that killed about 20% of Europe’s population.

 Congress of Vienna, assembly in 1814–15 that reorganized Europe after the Napoleonic Wars, was the most-comprehensive treaty that Europe had ever seen.
 Until an even greater settlement took place at Versailles after World War I, it was customary for historians to condemn the statesmen of Vienna.
 It was later realized how difficult their task was, as was the fact that they secured for Europe a period of peace of 100 years, which was its cardinal need.